Sewdohe/Nvim-Adapt/README.md

 - [ ] Fix performance issues (using around 6% of my i7 with this plugin on idle)
 - [ ] Expose callback function to the user to configure what to do on theme change
+- [ ] Cleanly exit the thread when closing Neovim (currently seg faults on close)